Computer-induced medical problems: Musculoskeletal problems

 In another study, It was found that women are at a greater risk than men to develop musculoskeletal problems.
-Two explanations given were that "women appear to consistently report more neck and upper extremity symptoms than men.", and that women may assume more taxing positions while working than men do due to differences in anthropometrics.
+Two explanations given were that "women appear to consistently report more neck and upper extremity symptoms than men", and that women may assume more taxing positions while working than men do due to differences in anthropometrics.

+Sleep problems

+More screen-time has been linked with shorter sleep duration, decreased sleep efficiency, and longer sleep onset delay.
+When using any screen before bedtime, the blue light emitted disrupts the body's natural melatonin hormone production.
+Melatonin is produced by the brain's pineal gland and controls the body's internal clock.
+This clock is what is referred to as the body's circadian rhythm and it naturally is responsive to light.
+Melatonin levels increase as the sun sets and remain at that increased state for the remainder of the night.
+As the sun rises, melatonin levels start to drop.
+This hormone reduction is what helps the body's natural rhythm wake up due to the bursts of natural sunlight.
+The light screens emit are in a similar spectrum of sunlight, but the blue light emission is what human circadian rhythms are most sensitive to.
+Studies have shown that the blue wavelengths are closely correlated to those from sunlight, which is what helps the body keep in sync with the sunrise and sunset.
+Therefore, using any screen prior to bedtime disrupts the body's production of natural bedtime hormones which can trick the brain to believe it is still daytime making it harder to fall asleep.

 Mental problems

 Public Health England said children who spend too long on the internet face social problems such as loneliness, depression and anxiety.

 According to Dr. Victoria Dunckley, excessive use of electronic screen media can have ill effects on mental health related to cognition, and behavior—and may even result in psychosis in the form of hallucination.
 She calls this "Electronic Screen Syndrome" (ESS).
 She claims the root of these symptoms appears to be linked to repeated stress on the nervous system, making self-regulation and stress management less efficient.
 She says interacting with screens shifts the nervous system into fight-or-flight mode which leads to dysregulation as an inability to modulate one's mood, attention, or level of arousal in a manner appropriate to one's environment.